6 Psychological Pricing Strategies With Examples

 “Hurry up!
 3 hours before this special offer expires! “

 If you have ever bought anything online, you most likely run into some offers of this kind.
 Although it is mainly a marketing trick, it still has a lot to do with the pricing, since the idea is to offer a special price for a limited period of time.
 The psychology behind this is that an urgent situation is created, so the customer has to make a decision faster.
 This way, you don’t have much time to look for different offers and compare prices.
 Also, you will feel under pressure not to miss the chance to buy something for a lower price, so you can rush into a decision and get yourself something you might have not ever wanted, or if you were indecisive, you would decide in favor of buying.
-We found many examples with Price2Spy app, here is one:
+We found many examples with the Price2Spy app, here is one:

-What happened is that the current price is presented as a perfect opportunity for you to buy, while it can actually be the case that the same price will be here again, tomorrow, or next week, or even right after the promo period ends.
+What happened is that the current price is presented as a perfect opportunity for you to buy, while it can actually be the case that the same price will be here again, tomorrow, next week, or even right after the promo period ends.

 4. Line pricing / Comparative pricing

-5. Price appearance
+5. Price Appearance

 Humans are visual beings and this fact applies to prices.
 The same price for the same product can bring different selling results – it all depends on how people perceive that price.
 Here are a few points you can improve, to make your prices better:

-• Remove $ sign from the price – this will make the price look shorter, and people will think less about the money they are spending.
+• Remove the $ sign from the price – this will make the price look shorter, and people will think less about the money they are spending.

 • Remove additional digits and marks – when displaying a price, you should pay attention to make it look lower, by making it shorter.
 You can simply remove the “.00” from the end of the price or if your price is 1,299 you can use just say 1299.
 Some fine dining restaurants are using this tactic in the menu writing, showing only the simple number, instead of all additional details.